weka/csi-wekafs/docs/usage.md

 Snapshot-backed volumes utilize Weka writable snapshots mechanism for storage.
 This basically means that a filesystem must be created, on top of which
 writable snapshots can be taken and presented as CSI volumes.
 The advantages of snapshot-backed volumes on top of directory-backed volumes:
 - a new volume is basically a Weka snapshot, hence creating a (CSI) snapshot of it and provisioning as a new (CSI) volume would be very fast and efficient
-- deletion of such volumes is much faster, since it is done by deleting the Weka snapshot immediately and reclaiming space in background (unlike in directory-based volume, where deletion is performed in-band by the CSI plugin)
+- deletion of such volumes is much faster, since it is done by deleting the Weka snapshot immediately and reclaiming space in background (unlike in directory-backed volume, where deletion is performed in-band by the CSI plugin)

 However, number of snapshot-backed volumes is limited by max number of writable snapshots supported by your current Weka software version